[Home ] [Archive] [ فارسی ]

 2.Pharmaceutical Nanotechnology Research Center, Zanjan University of Medical Sciences, Zanjan, I.R.Iran. , M.rad4294@gmail.com

-Background and Objective: Silver oxide nanoparticles are highly active against a wide range of microbes and parasites and also have lower toxicity for human cells than other biocidal heavy metals.
-The aim of the study was to determine the cytotoxicity effects of silver oxide nanoparticles on gingival fibroblasts.
+Background and Objective: Silver oxide nanoparticles have very high activity against a wide range of microbes and parasites and also have lower toxicity to human cells compared to other biocides and heavy metals.
+The present study was conducted to determine the cytotoxic effects of silver oxide nanoparticles on gingival fibroblasts.

-Methods: This experimental study was carried out in laboratory conditions.
-15 samples in 4 groups with concentrations of 10, 20, 30 and 40 µg/ml were examined at 2, 24, 48 and 72 hours.
-Dynamic Light Scattering (DLS) and Scanning Electron Microscope (SEM) were used to determine the characteristics of silver oxide nanoparticles, and MTT method was used to determine the toxicity of silver oxide nanoparticles.
+Methods: This experimental in vitro study was conducted on 15 samples in 4 groups at concentrations of 10, 20, 30 and 40 µg/ml within 2, 24, 48 and 72 hours.
+Dynamic light scattering (DLS) and scanning electron microscopy (SEM) were used to determine the properties of silver oxide nanoparticles, and the MTT technique was used to determine the toxicity of silver oxide nanoparticles.

-Conclusion: The highest level of viability is related to the concentration of 10 μg/ml in 2 hours, so it can be said that this concentration of silver oxide nanoparticles has acceptable biocompatibility.
-The lowest level of viability is related to the concentration of 40 μg/ml in 72 hours.
+Conclusion: The results of the study showed that the highest viability was related to the concentration of 10 μg/ml and after 2 hours.
+Therefore, this concentration of silver oxide nanoparticles has acceptable biocompatibility.

 Type of Study: Experimental | Subject: Dentistry (Oral Diseases)